 Tables 4A and 4B give the domestic market shares of cigarettes with tar yields of 15 mg or less among the major manufacturers for the years 1967 through 2016.
-The data for the years since 1982 are further broken down into sub-categories according to tar yields (e.g., 3 mg or less, 6 mg or less, etc.), and the sub-categories are presented cumulatively.
-The Commission has ceased collecting tar yield data.
+The data for the years since 1979 are further broken down into sub-categories according to tar yields (e.g., 3 mg or less, 6 mg or less, etc.), and the sub-categories are presented cumulatively.
+The Commission ceased collecting tar yield data for years after 2016.
 The Commission also notes that its compulsory process orders requesting data for 2011 through 2016 required the companies only to report tar yield data that they had available and did not require them to conduct testing.
-Consequently, share comparisons within those years or to previous years may not be reliable.
+Consequently, market share comparisons within those years or to previous years may not be reliable.

-As shown in Tables 5A and 5B, filtered cigarettes have dominated the market among the major manufacturers since the Commission began collecting this information in 1963.
-Filtered cigarettes accounted for 99.7 percent of the market among the major manufacturers in 2018.
+As shown in Tables 5A and 5B, filtered cigarettes have dominated the market among the major manufacturers since the Commission began collecting this information in 1963, when they accounted for 58% of the market among the then-major manufacturers.
+Filtered cigarettes accounted for 99.8 percent of the market among the major manufacturers in 2019, an all-time high.

 Tables 6A and 6B provide the share of the various cigarette length categories.
-The King size (79-88 mm) category continues to be the biggest seller, with 56 percent of the market among the major manufacturers in 2018.
+The King size (79-88 mm) category continues to be the biggest seller, with 56 percent of the market among the major manufacturers in 2019.
 This category is followed by the Long (94-101 mm) group, with 41 percent.

 Tables 7A and 7B give the market share of menthol and non-menthol cigarettes.
-In 2018, menthol cigarettes were 36 percent of the market among the major manufacturers, while non-menthols were 64 percent.
+In 2019, menthol cigarettes were 37 percent of the market among the major manufacturers, an all-time high, while non-menthols were 63 percent.
+In 1963, menthol cigarettes were 16 percent of the market among the then-major manufacturers.